ibm-cloud-docs/assistant/assistant-add.md

     - **Name**: A name no more than 100 characters in length.
 A name is required.
     - **Description**: An optional description no more than 200 characters in length.

-    The following integrations are created for you automatically, unless you choose to disable them by deselecting the checkboxes:

-    - **Web chat**: Creates a chat widget that you can embed in your company website to deploy your assistant in minutes.

-    - **Preview link**: Creates an IBM-branded public web page that you and your team can use to test your assistant.

-    These integrations are added to assistants in service instances that are configured to use private endpoints.
-You might choose to disable these integrations to prevent data from being transferred over the public internet.
-    {: note}

 1. Click **Create assistant**.